nitro41992/CS644/MidtermReview.md

 	- Need to know execution dynamics in Hadoop 1
 - Spark
 	- Suited for applications dealing with multiple iterations
-	- Resilient distributed datasets (RDD)
+	- Resilient distributed data sets (RDD)
 		- Block is brought from disk into memory
 			- Transformed and brought into memory
 		- Once created, actions can eb applied without loading original data from storage
 - Performance comparison between MapReduce and Spark
-	- Hadoop is faster without repititions, otherwise, Spark is better
+	- Hadoop is faster without repetitions, otherwise, Spark is better
 - Apache Storm
 	- Topology
 - Oozie workflows